-Over the past four years, Jenn Page has directed four Independent feature films.
-Having worked with some of Hollywood’s top talent, she stopped by Filmmaking Stuff to share her lessons learned as a director.
+When it comes to film directing, Jenn Page has directed several Independent feature films.
+Having worked with some of Hollywood’s top talent, she stopped by Filmmaking Stuff to share some lessons learned as a director.

 When it comes to film directing, you are completely responsible for everything on your movie set, one way or another.
 Everything.
 And of all that you deal with, the hardest part of film directing is not getting final cut of your baby…

 Unless you are funding the movie, music video, TV show or web series yourself – Or if you have Ron Howard status, you are not getting final cut.
 Even if the paper says you are getting final cut, you are not.

 Lesson 1 – Know What You Want

-Only shoot exactly what you want to be edited in to the movie.
+Only shoot exactly what you want to be edited into the film.
 Don’t get the ‘just in-case’ shot or ‘since we have it here’ shot.
 Know exactly how you want the scene to be edited and only shoot that.
 And if you don’t know how to edit the scene, it is time to learn because you need to be editing on set, in your head.

-That takes confidence in your work and decisions, but as a director you should be confident (even when you are wrong).
+That takes confidence in your work and decisions, but film directing is all about confidence (even when you are wrong).
 If you have any say in the matter, surround yourself with talent (cast & crew) and listen to their advice, needs and opinions.
 But in the end it is YOUR name on the project so you have to take responsibility from minute one (and minute one is choosing the right script) and never stop taking responsibility.

 Lesson 2 – Be Diplomatic On Set